 Last year the-then Chief Exec of NHS Improvement, Ian Dalton, said it was “deeply unlikely” the debts could be repaid and the government would have to consider writing off some of them.

-Calderdale and Huddersfield hospitals trust has said they will reply within 20 working days to these questions:
+UPDATE: Calderdale and Huddersfield hospitals trust said they would reply within 20 working days to these questions – and here are their answers:

 - Is Calderdale and Huddersfield hospitals trust talking to NHS regulators and the Department of Health and Social Care about restructuring their loan with the Department of Health and Social Care?